oliviagardiner/rss_visualizer/README.md

 ## Good to know

 Expect this script to generate roughly 1-4Mb of data per RSS feed every day (assuming the server is running continously all day).
+There is a feature in the works that will delete XML files that have already been processed, so we only have to account for the long-term storage of the CSV data tables (until we load it into a database) and the generated wordcloud image files.

+## Issues

+This analysis currently does not aggregate words that share the same oblique stem, therefore it works less well for languages that use suffixation.